CaptainCookie14/wallet-mp3-player/README.md

 Generate a CPL (Pick and Place file) for SMT assembly Automatically align component footprints with JLCPCB’s supported parts library

-i also added the project files and schematic files used for kiCad the ZIP file is for production
+i also added the project files and schematic files used for kiCad

 Status